....Continuing from yesterday's story

 ~

-One afternoon with my mediations complete, Sid appeared and asked me to walk with him.
-He suggested that we go to the market.
-"Itʻs, quite the walk, wouldnʻt you prefer that we drive?
+One afternoon, after I had completed my mediation, Sid appeared and asked me to walk with him to the market.
+"It's quite the walk. wouldnʻt you prefer that we drive?
 We can take my car."

 "The walk will do us good," Sid insisted.

-We walked the length of Lowery street, heading toward the market.
+We walked the length of Lowery Street, heading toward the market.
 Sid regarded me silently before he spoke.
-"Yourself and Ananda are friends, yes?"
+"You and Ananda are friends, yes?"

 "I agree, and I have accepted his death and will not forget him," I nodded.